 Project/Session – We use this term to refer to the document or file that is essentially the map of all elements associated with the current song.
 Depending on the platform, it may also be named as “session file”, “project file”, “project document” or “song file”.

 Render – To take multiple segments (see below) on a single track (e.g. vocal comp or edited guitar part) and convert them into a single contiguous file.
 No processing is added to the file when it is rendered.
 Depending on the platform this operation may be referred to as “bounce”, “merge soundbite”, “glue”, or “consolidate.”

 Timeline Marker – A marker that denotes a point in the project/session’s timeline; most often used in music production to illustrate the different sections of a song (e.g. Verse 1, Chorus 2, Bridge, etc.).
 Depending on the platform this may be referred to as a “marker” or “memory location marker.”
 Some of the DAWs allow you to can add markers, name them, and attach comments and colors to them.

-VST comes from the abbreviation of Virtual Studio Technology and represent a software interface that integrates a virtual audio synthesizer and effects modules.
-In this days VST plugins are very complex and are supported by majority of DAWs.
-Many of VST Synthesizer get notes as a digital information via MIDI.
+VST Plugins – VST comes from the abbreviation of Virtual Studio Technology and represents a software interface that integrates virtual synthesizers and effects modules.
+These days VST plugins are very complex and are supported by the majority of DAWs.
+Many VST Synthesizers get notes as digital information via MIDI.
 There are three types of VST Plugins: VST Instruments, VST Effects, VST MIDI effects.
-Latest technology in this field is VST 3.5 came out in 2011.
+The latest technology in this field is VST 3.5 came out in 2011.